 23. Onism (n.)

-Awareness of how little of the world you’ll experience.
-The frustration of being stuck in just one body, that inhabits only one place at a time.
+Definition: The world is a big place as not everyone will get to see it.
+Onism describes understanding that we’ll never get to see it all.
+It’s the frustration of being stuck in just one body that can only inhabit one place at a time.
 I felt this way before going to Copenhagen!

 Similar to the Swedish word ‘resfeber’, onism describes the feeling of knowing that you’ll never be able to see it all.
 They say that the more you travel, the harder it gets to stay in one place.